What's the best way to connect my MacBook to my TV?

 As noted by Apple, any adaptor will slowly drain the battery of your MacBook, so ensure you don't leave the adaptor plugged in when not in use.

-How to connect an Apple MacBook laptop to a TV: Mini DisplayPort to HDMI Adaptor
+Mini DisplayPort to HDMI Adaptor

 If you have the older MacBook - in other words, one that hasn't got USB-C - you'll need to buy a Mini DisplayPort to HDMI adaptor.
 This plugs into the Thunderbolt socket on the side of a MacBook (MiniDisplay Port and Thunderbolt share the same socket).